 By Kyle Reiner

-Reiner is the master agronomy adviser team lead with WinField United in southwestern Minnesota and cohosts “The Deal With Yield” podcast.
-Email questions to him at firstname.lastname@example.org.
+Reiner is a master agronomy adviser with WinField United in southwestern Minnesota, and he cohosts "The Deal With Yield" podcast.
+To contact him, tweet any questions using #DealWithYield.